danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## 1.4.
 Edge systems for building management and automation

-Edge nodes in building management systems are involved in various sensing and user interfacing tasks.
+Edge nodes in building management systems can be used for various sensing and user interfacing tasks.
 This requires a node to:

   - Be powered from the building